dgoldsb/synergy-jointpdf/README.md

 ### Milestones

-* Find a reference gene regulation system to start with several (>2) parameters
+* Pick up a real network (yeast) and make a configuration file for this network
+* Add a way to load and store configuration files (JSON)
 * Add a method to nudge the system/introduce error
 * Add a training method to the model, that can optimize the ODE parameters
 * Write code to make MI profiles using the kNN entropy